Welcome to today's edition of the Rush 24-7 podcast.

 She does believe that minorities have been given the short shrift simply because they're minorities, and it's one of her jobs to change that circumstance so that minorities, whether they're right or wrong under the law, get the break.

-Get the that's who she is.
+That's who she is.

 And that's the kind of thing that needs to be brought out.

-On one hand, it heartens me, on the other, it discourages.
+On the other, it discourages.

-Every one of these liberals that come up there as appointees to one court or another, and even in a lot of cases, some liberals running for office, but especially Sotomayor.
+Every one of these liberals that come up there as appointees to one court or another, and even in a lot of cases, some liberals running for office, but especially Soto Mayor, it is clear she does not have the courage of her leftist convictions.

-She is a big believer in affirmative action, but she will not dare go public and act as a crusader for it.
+She is a big believer in affirmative action, but she will not dare go public and act as a crusader for it because she knows it's not a winner.

-So these people, Sonia Sotomayor, the whole point, what you should be learning from these hearings if you're watching is how she's trying to bury who she really is.
+So these people, Sonia Soto Mayor, the whole point, what you should be learning from these hearings if you're watching, is how she's trying to bury who she really is.

 That's the whole point of this.

-That's the way she Was rehearsed, bury who she is.
+That's the way she was rehearsed.

-The liberals know that if they are wide open and honest, verbally about things that they believe and say and want to do.
+The liberals know that if they are wide open and honest verbally about things that they believe and say and want to do.

 This is eventually what's going to trip up Obama, by the way.